The Allure of the Colored Diamond

 Celebrity Attraction and Popularity

 Colored diamonds have also been popular with many celebrities from the 80s up to date.
-But the new status that these unique gems have received started in the early 2000s.
+However the new status that these unique gems have received started in the early 2000s.
 One famous couple at the time, Ben Affleck and Jennifer Lopez got engaged, and the subject of the engagement was a beautiful 6.1-carat pink diamond ring.

-Jennifer’s engagement ring garnered a wave of interest toward colored diamonds.
+Jennifer’s engagement ring garnered a wave of interest in colored diamonds.
 This has intensified recently with celebrities like Mariah Carey, Kelly Clarkson, Victoria Beckham, and even the Duchess of Cambridge herself, Princess Kate Middleton adorning these pieces of art.

 Besides celebrity status and the allure and beauty of colored diamonds, they are also popular because of their rarity.
 Only a few diamonds out of 100,000 will ever have a natural color; that’s how rare they are!
-Who doesn’t want something that not everyone can have, am I right?.
+Who doesn’t want something that not everyone can have, am I right?

 Collectors also desire colored diamonds.
 These collectors look for extreme rarity, beauty, and potential investment qualities.
 For example, the yellow Cora Sun Drop sold for a startling $10.9 million at a Geneva auction in 2011 after exhibiting it at the Natural History Museum in London.

 At 110.3 carat, it’s one of the largest diamonds ever sold.
-This pear-shaped diamond is a rare item among a shortlist of equally record-priced fancy colored diamonds in the last decade.
+This pear-shaped diamond is a rare item among a shortlist of equally record-priced fancy-colored diamonds in the last decade.
 These anonymous collectors buy these gems to place them in a personal collection or on display for all to see.

 The Best Kind of Colored Diamond